Military Car Insurance: USAA, Discounts & Best Coverage for Service Members

 If you're taking your vehicle overseas or need coverage at an international duty station, your standard U.S. policy won't apply.
 Several specialized providers fill this gap:

 • GEICO: Offers 12-month overseas policies and marine transit insurance for vehicles valued over $20,000.
-Available in select countries including the UK.
+Available in select countries including the UK, through local military affiliates compliant with host-nation requirements.

-• Clements Worldwide: Provides customizable international auto coverage in 170+ countries, including comprehensive, third-party, uninsured motorist, and all-perils options — starting from as little as $60/year for property add-ons.
+• Clements Worldwide (now under Gallagher): Provides customizable international auto coverage in 170+ countries, including comprehensive, third-party, uninsured motorist, and all-perils options.
+Particularly strong for PCS moves to Europe and Asia.

 PCS Moves and International Coverage

 Before a Permanent Change of Station (PCS) move overseas, contact your insurer at least 30 days in advance.
-Not all domestic policies extend internationally, and gaps in coverage can leave you financially exposed.
+Standard U.S. insurance policies rarely meet host-nation legal requirements, and gaps in coverage can leave you financially exposed.
+Some countries (like Japan) require minimum liability well above U.S. standards.
 Some changes may require a power of attorney if you're already abroad.

 Compare Car Insurance Rates in Ohio